aott33/aott33.github.io/_posts/2021-10-03-AutomationGateway.md

 docker run -p 4000:4000 -p 1883:1883 -v 'Enter file path here'\config.yaml:/app/config.yaml rocworks/automation-gateway
 ```

   - Note: I learned that the `%PWD` in the [Docker Hub example](https://hub.docker.com/r/rocworks/automation-gateway) will not work on [Windows](https://docs.docker.com/desktop/windows/troubleshoot/#path-conversion-on-windows)

+6. Access OPC UA data via MQTT (MQTT.fx 1.7.1 subscribe did not work for me, I changed to MQTT Explorer and it worked as it should):